Apicurio Registry content rules

 A rule is provided with the content of the current version of the artifact (if one exists) and the new version of the artifact being added.
 The rule implementation returns true or false depending on whether the artifact passes the rule.
 If not, the registry reports the reason why in an HTTP error response.
 Some rules might not use the previous version of the content.
 For example, compatibility rules use previous versions, but syntax or semantic validity rules do not.

-For more details, see Apicurio Registry artifact reference.
+For more details, see Apicurio Registry artifact and rule reference.

 You can configure rules individually for each artifact, as well as globally.
 Apicurio Registry applies the rules configured for the specific artifact.
 If no rules are configured at that level, Apicurio Registry applies the globally configured rules.
 If no global rules are configured, no rules are applied.